debkbanerji/angular-firebase-sample/README.md

 ### Replacing Placeholders

 All placeholders in the application which should be replaced by your own information have been marked by `TODO: replace`.
-The exception is `package.json` and `dist-utility-files/package.json` As JSON does not allow for comments.
+The exception is `package.json` and `dist-utility-files/package.json` as JSON does not allow for comments.
 Don't forget to update those.

 #### `TODO: Update package.json files`